 - Requires ongoing value to prevent cancellations.

-However Choosing the Right Distribution Strategy is very beneficial because it helps to develop the business.
+However Choosing Right Distribution Strategies is very beneficial because it helps to develop the business.

-- Product type: Luxury vs. mass-market products require different strategies.
+- Product type: Luxury vs. mass-market products require different distribution strategies.

 - Target audience: Convenience vs. exclusivity needs.